ansys/pyansys-geometry/doc/source/getting_started/remote/index.rst

 Geometry service using a remote session
 =======================================

-If a remote server is running Ansys 2023 R2 or later and PIM (Product Instance Manager), you can use PIM to start a Discovery or SpaceClaim session that PyAnsys Geometry can connect to.
+If a remote server is running Ansys 2023 R2 or later and is also running PIM (Product Instance Manager), you can use PIM to start a Discovery or SpaceClaim session that PyAnsys Geometry can connect to.